-Breaking: 3 shot, at least 1 dead at Great Lakes Dragaway in Union Grove
+3 dead after shooting at Great Lakes Dragaway in Union Grove, “sounds like point blank range”

-UNION GROVE — Three people were shot at the Great Lakes Dragaway in Union Grove Sunday, August 13th, and at least one is dead, the Kenosha County sheriff told FOX6 News.
+UNION GROVE -- Three people were shot at the Great Lakes Dragaway in Union Grove Sunday, August 13th, and all three are dead, the Kenosha County sheriff told FOX6 News.
+Two people died at the scene, and a third died en route to the hospital.
+There are no suspects in custody.

 It happened around 7:00 p.m. at the dragaway, located on Highway KR.
+All three of the victims are from Illinois, Kenosha County Sheriff David Beth said.

+Sheriff Beth said the victims are all males -- two of them from Aurora, Illinois.
+They were standing near a food vendor when a suspect approached and shot them -- "sounds like point blank range," Beth said.

+The suspect was described in an initial description as a black man in his 20s, wearing cut-off blue jean shorts and a black hoodie, with hair on the top of his head and shaved sides.
+It's unclear whether he left the scene on foot, by vehicle, or whether he was still out there Sunday night.

+Sheriff Beth said the victims are in their 20s, and friends that were with them are "distraught," and have no idea what would have caused this to happen.

-In a news release issued around 9:00 p.m., sheriff’s officials called the situation “fluid.”
+In a news release issued around 9:00 p.m., sheriff's officials called the situation "fluid."
 The type of weapon used in this incident is unknown, as is what might have precipitated this action.

 It was estimated that over 5,000 people were at "Larry's Fun Fest" at the time, an event that has, in the past, attracted persons from Milwaukee, Chicago and other surrounding areas.